Kelp tea: Kelp tea for fortune

-Oo-buku-cha, a type of Japanese tea drunk on New Year's Day, consisting of sencha green tea to which knotted kombu kelp and umeboshi (pickled plum) were added.
+Oo-buku-cha, a type of Japanese tea drink on New Year's Day, consisting of sencha green tea to which knotted kombu kelp and umeboshi (pickled plum) were added.

 The tea served on New Year's Day and at weddings is sometime kelp tea because the pronunciation of kombu is similar to that of the last part of "yorokobu" (喜ぶ, meaning "be happy").

 Fuku-cha(福茶, meaning "fortune tea") is sencha green tea with kombu, umeboshi (pickled plum), kuromame (black beans), and sanshō (Japanese pepper) and is drunk on the last day of the year (Ōmisoka), in New Year, and on the day before the beginning of spring (Setsubun) in Kansai region, wishing a long life.

 In particular, in New Year, oo-buku-cha or dai-buku-cha (大福茶, meaning "very good fortune tea"), which is sencha green tea with kombu and umeboshi, is drunk in Kansai region wishing good health and happiness.